Saemaeul-ho

-The Saemaeul-ho, formerly known as the Saemaul-ho and Saemaul Express, is a class of train operated by Korail, the national railroad of South Korea, since February 8, 1969.
+The Saemaeul-ho, formerly known as the Saemaul-ho and Saemaul Express, was a class of train operated by Korail, the national railroad of South Korea, since February 8, 1969.
 Before the introduction of the KTX express trains, the Saemaeul-ho was the fastest class of trains in South Korea, making the journey from Seoul to Busan in less than 5 hours.
-Saemaeul trains operated on several lines, but they now only operate on the Janghang Line.
+After the introduction of the KTX and ITX-Saemaeul, Saemaeul-ho trains were gradually retired on most lines, with the last Saemaeul-ho trains on the Janghang Line being retired in 2018.

-Saemaeul-ho trains are distinguished from the more basic Mugunghwa-ho trains by their larger and comfortable seats and the absence of standing passengers.
-Trains are also distinguished from the Mugunghwa-ho trains by their colour; typical Saemaeul train passenger cars are painted in red and black.
+Saemaeul-ho trains were distinguished from the more basic Mugunghwa-ho trains by their larger and comfortable seats and the absence of standing passengers.
+Trains were also distinguished from the Mugunghwa-ho trains by their colour; typical Saemaeul train passenger cars are painted in red and black.
 In the past, Saemaeul passenger cars were painted in green, blue, and yellow.
-The length of a Saemaeul train varies from 5 cars to 12 cars, either as one or two sets; certain Saemaeul-ho trains that ran from Seoul to Busan separated at Gupo station, with one half travelling along the Bujeon Line and Donghae Nambu Line to Haeundae, and the travelling down the main Gyeongbu Line to Busan station.
+The length of a Saemaeul train varied from 5 cars to 12 cars, either as one or two sets; certain Saemaeul-ho trains that ran from Seoul to Busan separated at Gupo station, with one half travelling along the Bujeon Line and Donghae Nambu Line to Haeundae, and the travelling down the main Gyeongbu Line to Busan station.

 The Saemaeul-ho took its name from the Saemaul Undong, a movement for rural revitalization spearheaded by Park Chung-hee in the 1970s.

 Saemaeul-ho train of DHC-PP DMU cars with a new Korail paint scheme (since retired).